 Some AR-88s found their way into monitoring positions in several Shortwave BC stations around the world.
 By the early 1950s, the RCA '88 receiver was still one of the best for stability, sensitivity and high fidelity reproduction available.

 With the modernized CR-88B, RCA began producing the last AR-88 version in 1951.
 The CR-88B, is the only variant to actually dramatically change the receiver, both in appearance and design.
 The CR-88B increased the tube count to fifteen, adding Push-Pull audio output.
-Also added was a 100kc Crystal Calibrator.
+Oddly, the IF amplifiers were reduced from three stages to two.
+Also added was a 500kc Crystal Calibrator.
 Changes included a two-position Tone control, a three-position Selectivity switch and a different chassis layout that moved the power transformer forward behind the front panel.
 The CR-88B was in limited production until 1953 and it is the rarest of the entire series.